A Short Guide to Project Cost Estimation Methods

 How to Make Project Cost Estimation

 Project cost estimation is a stressful process for many professionals.
 Because every cost estimate is unique.
-As a project manager, you need to calculate the cost of each deliverable considering the labor’s and equipment’s future performance without making copy and pastes.
+As a project manager, you need to calculate the cost of each deliverable considering the labor and equipment’s future performance without making copies and pastes.

-You need to make a project cost estimation before to start your project.
-Below are the reasons why you need to cost estimate.
+You need to make a project cost estimation before starting your project.
+Below are the reasons why you need to cost estimates.

 - You need to know your cost and what you’re going to charge the clients.